Merzasphor/MWSE/docs/source/lua/type/tes3alchemy.rst

 `autoCalc`_ (`boolean`_)
     If set, the value of the object is automatically calculated.

+`blocked`_ (`boolean`_)
+    The blocked state of the object.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.

 `deleted`_ (`boolean`_)
+    Read-only.
 The deleted state of the object.

 `disabled`_ (`boolean`_)
+    Read-only.
 The disabled state of the object.

 `effects`_ (`table`_)
+    Read-only.
 An array-style table of the tes3effect data on the object.

+`flags`_ (`number`_)
+    The alchemy item's flags.

 `icon`_ (`string`_)
     The path to the object's icon.

 `id`_ (`string`_)
+    Read-only.
 The unique identifier for the object.

 `mesh`_ (`string`_)
     The path to the object's mesh.